About

 The music I make under my own name can be a calm electronic ambient soundscape, an experimental warping of samples, an abrasive drone of noise and discordant voices, and more.
 It's whatever I feel like making.
 Most material is composed and recorded in VCV Rack, with a focus on generative composition, improvised performance, and modular synth soundplay.

-Official releases can be found on my Bandcamp, but I also post a lot of videos to my YouTube channel, whether they be live patch performances, Teletype scene overviews, audio visualizers, and plenty more you won't find on my Bandcamp.
+Official releases can be found on my Bandcamp, but I also post videos to my YouTube channel, whether they be live patch performances, Teletype scene overviews, audio visualizers, and plenty more you won't find on my Bandcamp.

 Four Songs For Wind & Light